ajamcato/capstone-client/README.md

 ![image](./event.png)

 ## Planning Process
   My first approach on creating the application consisted of creating the ERD and the Wireframe to have a visualization of the functionalities of the application.
 From there, I started to work on the API and tested the CRUD actions with curl scripts.
 While working on the React front end of the application, I started with creating the CRUD actions which would enable the user to create, edit, delete, and view all event(s).
-Once I finished the CRUD actions, I started creating the event form that would render the functionalities of the app.
+Once I finished the CRUD actions, I started creating on the event form that would render the functionalities of the app.

   ## User Stories
    - As a user, I want to be able to sign-up